-Creating a garden to attract birds, frogs, lizards, insects and other animals doesn’t necessarily mean having a garden with ‘scraggy’ native vegetation.
-Your garden can be as formal or informal as you wish – for instance, you may wish to retain exotic plants or keep a vegetable garden.
-The object is simply to provide a natural haven for local wildlife.
+Creating a garden to attract birds, frogs, lizards, insects and other animals doesn’t have to mean having a messy garden with ‘scraggy’ native vegetation.
+Your garden can be as formal or informal as you wish.
+You may can easily retain exotic plants and keep a vegetable garden.